 Anything goes.
 That's the unofficial motto for wedding cakes in 2017, according to celebrity baker Kimmee Masi, who has made desserts for celebs like Snooki and the cast of the Real Housewives.
-While last year was dominated by the naked cake ("People want them with fresh fruit and custards inside," she says) and anything gilded this season, "there's no specific tradition anymore," says the owner of Asbury Park, New Jersey, shop Confections of a Rock$tar.
+While last year was dominated by the naked cake ("People want them with fresh fruit and custards inside," she says) and anything gilded this season, "there's no specific tradition anymore," says the owner of Confections of a Rock$tar.
 "Now people want things that match their personalities."
-One of her favorite parts of the job is when a couple walks in and requests something "crazy, over-the-top."
-Then, says Masi, she gets to know them and what they like: "I love trying to pull out of them what we're going to create for their wedding."
-She serves up a few of her favorites.
+Here, she and Betsy Thorleifson, owner of Nine Cakes, dish up a few of their favorite cake trends right now.

 While brides are still partial to fresh flowers, their greener cousins are also having a moment.
 Notes Masi, who says the requests have started pouring in over the last few months, "They either want them made of out of sugar or they get real succulents from their florists.
 And it's not just on wedding cakes-it's first birthdays, baby showers, everything."

 As couples shift away from formal sit-down dinners, Masi is seeing them do away with towering cakes as well.
 "They're looking to keep it simplified with one- or two-tiers," she says, "and then doing a lot of smaller desserts.
 They have their guests walking around and they don't want to have to be stuck to a chair with a large piece of cake."
 The trend also affords couples a chance to offer more flavors.
 Masi says her shop has whipped up everything from mint chocolate chip to almond to red velvet infused with raspberry filling.